How to choose a home loan

 Selecting the right home loan is a big decision.
 Help yourself make the right one by learning how to choose a home loan.

-Fixed: With a fixed rate home loan, your interest rate is locked in for a fixed period - usually between 1 - 5 years.
-Fixed home loans tend to be more secure and allow for better planning as you can work out your repayments upfront, and have the peace of mind knowing that your interest rate will remain unchanged during the fixed period.
+- Fixed: With a fixed rate home loan, your interest rate is locked in for a fixed period - usually between 1 - 5 years.
+Fixed home loans allow for better planning as you can work out your repayments upfront, and have the peace of mind knowing that your interest rate will remain unchanged during the fixed period.
 However, these loans tend to have less flexibility and you may miss out on a potentially lower interest rate.
 With some fixed loans, you may also not be able to make additional repayments.

 Full doc: Full doc home loans require you to meet the normal documentation standards required to complete your home loan application.
 This means evidence of your income, debts and assets.

 Compare home loans now